We Have Oxide at Home - Part 1 - Oxide On Proxmox

 RSS (Rack Setup Service) places zones on U.2 zpools.
 Each service type gets its own zpool per instance.
 Sone of these services can share zpools some can’t.
 The minimum number of zpools is determined by the largest single-type count.

-With Cochroach DB (CRDB) reduced to 3, we can reduce the number of zpools to 3
+With Cochroach DB (CRDB) reduced to 3, we can reduce the number of zpools to 3.
+RSS will then place these services where there is capacity.

 Edit ~/omicron/common/src/policy.rs and change: